 • Determining if your chosen telehealth system is a good market fit.

-• How much can you expect to pay for each telehealth module?
+• How much can you expect in terms of telemedicine startup costs?

 In reading this article, it is important to remember that there is a great deal of variability in pricing that can come from your chosen approach, your vendor panel, and even your geographical location.